ymgenesis/FaceTools/README.md

 ## FaceOff

 FaceOff mimics a user finding a face in an image and resizing the bounding box around the head in Canvas.
 Just as you would add more context inside the bounding box by making it larger in Canvas, the node gives you a padding input (in pixels) which will simultanesoly add more context, and increase the resolution of the bounding box so the face remains the same size inside it.
 The node also allows you to scale the bounding box by a factor to a higher resolution which may result in finer detail.
+Either enter a specific face ID (found with FaceIdentifier), or 0 to mask the first detected image (if there's only one face in an image).
+The "Faces" input limits the detection to a specific number of faces.
+The "Minimum Confidence" input defaults to 0.5 (50%), and represents a pass/fail threshold a detected face must reach for it to be processed.
+Lowering this value may help if detection is failing.

 FaceOff will output the face in a bounded image, taking the face off of the original image for input into any node that accepts image inputs.
 The node also outputs a face mask with the dimensions of the bounded image.
 The X & Y outputs are for connecting to the X & Y inputs of FacePlace, which will place the bounded image back on the original image using these coordinates.